What are the benefits of Short Selling CFDs?

 - You were limited to short selling stocks the broker had in their portfolio.

-- The ASX has short selling restrictions in place.
+- The ASX has short selling restrictions in place and at times has banned short selling.
 This means brokers in Australia cannot short sell more than 10% of a company’s shares on issue.

 How to get access to the ASX short sell list

-To view the ASX short sell list updated for 2017, CLICK HERE.
+To view the ASX short sell list or short selling reports updated for 2017, CLICK HERE.

 Fortunately, traders no longer have such restrictive short-selling conditions.